 There is nothing in the GDPR legislation that states it is no longer permissible to email payslips.
-However, data processors should take steps to securely protect each employee's payslip.
-When emailing payslips, you should ensure that all payslips are password protected with a password that is uniquely chosen by the employee.
+However, payroll bureaus should take steps to securely protect each employee's payslip.
+When emailing payslips, bureaus should ensure that all payslips are password protected with a password that is uniquely chosen by the employee.
 The payslip should be sent directly to the employee's chosen email address.

 Where a generic and identical password is used for all employees, this could be considered a breach of GDPR.
-In this scenario, the controller and data processor could be seen as not taking sufficient steps to offer the most secure environment to protect employee's personal pay information.
+In this scenario, the bureau could be seen as not taking sufficient steps to offer the most secure environment to protect employee's personal pay information.

 Furthermore, your payroll provider should provide secure encryption on all payslips and automatically delete payslips that are being sent from their server.
 Check with your provider to be certain that they are offering this level of protection.
-If not, you should look for another payroll provider or data processor who will.
+If not, you should look for another payroll provider who does.
 For maximum security, it is recommended (but not mandatory) to offer a secure self-service portal to securely send and store payslips and other sensitive payroll documents.